rudderlabs/rudder-kafka-sink-connector/README.md

 * Build the project: gradle shadowJar
 The resulting JAR file in the build/libs directory is the Kafka sink connector that you can use.
 ### Configuration
-Create a .properties file with the following details:
+Create a rudderstack-kafka-connector-config.properties file with the following details:
 ```
 name=rudderstack-sink
 connector.class=com.rudderstack.kafka.connect.RudderSinkConnector